 Other things to consider when creating your first resume

-Proofread carefully.
 Demonstrate your attention to detail by thoroughly reviewing your resume for typos, grammatical errors and inconsistencies.
 Consider asking a friend or mentor to look over the document before you submit it to an employer.
 Each time you update your resume, make sure to give it another review.

-Be confident.
 Employers want to know you’re proud of your achievements and confident in your skills.
 Make sure this comes through in your resume by highlighting all your best and most relevant strengths and accomplishments.

-Keep it concise.
 Recruiters often have several applications to review and may spend less than a minute reading your resume.
 Your resume should be powerful but brief.
 It should be easy for the recruiter to quickly understand how your history and experience align with the job they’re offering.
 Be sure to view Indeed’s list of resume examples for inspiration.